haoxin1998/TimeR/Readme.md

 ## License

 This project is licensed under the [CC-BY](https://creativecommons.org/licenses/by/4.0/) (Creative Commons Attribution 4.0 International) license.
-This license allows users to share and adapt your dataset as long as they give credit to you.